pranathibinf/NEU_EXP/README.md

 2) A .rds file named transcripts_to_genes.rds containing the S4 object with transcripts-to-gene mappings.
 3) Console output detailing the mean, minimum, and maximum number of transcripts per gene.

+## Significance
+This project contributes to the genomic research community by providing a reproducible and transparent methodology for analyzing gene annotations from the GENCODE database.
+Through statistical analysis and visualization, researchers can derive valuable insights into the genetic architecture and transcriptional complexity of the human genome, facilitating further genomic discoveries and applications.

 # Task 2: Boosted Decision Tree Regression with XGBoost
 Task 2 involves downloading the dataset, preprocessing its features and target variables, and constructing a boosted decision tree model using XGBoost for a regression task in Python.
 The dataset contains 1 million samples with 4D inputs and 2D outputs, from which either y1 or y2 is chosen for modeling.